lkc2140/sound-interference/README.md

 ## Web Audio implementation

-To implement this in Web Audio is not too complicated.
+Implementing this in Web Audio is not too complicated.
 The main functionality is shown here:

 Certain values are hard-coded.
-I the wavelength is related to the speed of sound and frequency, as mentioned previously.
+The wavelength is related to the speed of sound and frequency, as mentioned previously.
 I also chose a room length of 9 meters, which is about the average size of a classroom.
 I chose a value of 600 pixels per meter, for the visual representation.
 ```
 var lambda = 343 / speaker1.frequency.value
 const room_len = 9 // room length in meters